-2.1.5 Geophysical correction of signals induced by glacial isostatic adjustment redistribution of mass between the grounded ice sheets and the fluid ocean, the Earth's gravity field is affected by long-term secular trends mainly in previously glaciated regions in North America, Fennoscandia, and Antarctica.
-Moreover, also sealevel is changing both in response to the increase of water stored in the oceans and an adjustment of the local height of the equipotential surfaces of the Earth's gravity field due to attraction effects of the time-variable mass distribution on the continents.
-Thus, GIA significantly impacts the rate-of-change in SH coefficients of all low degrees and orders.
+2.1.5 Geophysical correction of signals induced by glacial isostatic adjustment

+GIA denotes the surface deformation of both lithosphere and mantle caused by ice-mass changes over the last 100 000 years, which were dominated by the termination of the most recent glacial cycle.
+Due to the Earth's viscoelastic response to the redistribution of mass between the grounded ice sheets and the fluid ocean, the Earth's gravity field is affected by long-term secular trends mainly in previously glaciated regions in North America, Fennoscandia, and Antarctica.
+Moreover, sea level is also changing in response to both the increase of water stored in the oceans and an adjustment of the local height of the equipotential surfaces of the Earth's gravity field due to attraction effects of the time-variable mass distribution on the continents.
+Thus, GIA significantly impacts the rate of change in SH coefficients of all low degrees and orders.